AACC Mission I Meet the Staff

 The AACC first occupied the Masten Avenue location, which was a former welding business, as a tenant, maintaining its programs on a monthly United Fund stipend.
 With an eye toward the long term viability of the institution, Erni and the board mounted a capital campaign to raise funds to purchase the property and achieve a degree of financial independence.

-Now under the guidance of Agnes M. Bain, the African American Cultural Center conitinues to evolve in response to the changing landscape of real time and the future.
-It serves clientele ages six through senior throughout the city of Buffalo, and remains a sentinel to Malcolm founding vision.
+Now under the guidance of Tina Washington-Abubeker, the African American Cultural Center continues to evolve in response to the changing landscape of real time and the future.
+It serves clientele ages six through senior throughout the city of Buffalo, and remains a sentinel to Malcolm's founding vision.
 With a careful eye on meeting the contemporary needs of its users and patrons, its mission remains steadfast to the guiding principles and ancient rhythms of the ancestry it promotes

 From the multi-disciplinary AACC Cultural Enrichment / Educational Directives After School Program and Jumpin' Jambalaya Summer Program, to the soul-stirring AACC Dance and Drum Performance Company (its cornerstone component), inspirational Paul Robeson Theatre and entertaining Pine Grill Jazz Reunion, the African American Cultural Center stands firmly committed to promoting a positive sense of self among the community it was founded to serve.
 Its programs and services are still structured to motivate personal growth, stimulate untapped potential and facilitate a better understanding of cultural diversity among all people.